Cold Sweat (1970 film)

 Cold Sweat is a 1970 French-Italian international co-production starring Charles Bronson and directed by Terence Young.
 It is based on the 1959 novel Ride the Nightmare by Richard Matheson.
 It was filmed in and around Beaulieu-sur-Mer.

 Plot

-An American (Charles Bronson) living in France must face his past when his wife and daughter are kidnapped by former fellow convicts turned narco-dealers he once double-crossed.
+Joe Moran, an American living in France must face his past when his wife Fabienne Martin and daughter Michèle are kidnapped by former fellow convicts turned narco-dealers he once double-crossed.

 Cast

 Production

-The film was known for an extended car chase with an Opel Commodore GS/E I6 involving the Bronson character's attempt to get a doctor to a wounded drug dealer in exchange for his wife.
+The film was known for an extended car chase with an Opel Commodore GS/E I6 involving Joe Moran (Charles Bronson)'s attempt to get a doctor (Paul Bonifas) to wounded drug dealer Ross (James Mason) in exchange for his wife Fabienne Martin (Liv Ullmann).

-Actress Liv Ullmann complained in an interview that Charles Bronson was rude to her and her daughter during the filming.
+Ullmann complained in an interview that Bronson was rude to her and her daughter Linn during the filming.
 She claims that he returned her child to her when she wandered to his table and admonished her by saying "Please keep your child to yourself."